 "We Are Lenovo" is Lenovo's culture and the way Lenovo work together as one team.
 "We do what we say.
 We own what we do.
 We wow our customers." is the essence of Lenovo's culture.
-The cultural values are the guiding principles for all Lenovo employees to collaborate and excel together by implementing strategies in achieving Lenovo's vision and mission (the "Purpose").
+The cultural values are the guiding principles for all Lenovo employees to collaborate and excel together by implementing strategies in achieving Lenovo's vision and mission

-Throughout FY2022/23, Lenovo continued to enhance the culture engagement initiatives globally through employees' culture stories sharing, Big Bang Forums and Innovation Series, which helped employees to embrace Lenovo's culture values in their day-to-day work and make business impact to support service-led transformation.
+Throughout FY2023/24, Lenovo continued to enhance the culture engagement initiatives globally through employees' culture stories sharing, Big Bang Forums and Innovation Series, which helped employees to embrace Lenovo's culture values in their day-to-day work and make business impact to support service-led transformation.
 Employees could learn skills related to the culture values on Grow@Lenovo learning platform.

-To ensure the alignment of Lenovo's culture, vision, mission, values and strategy, Board meeting is held every quarter.
-In FY2022/23, the Board reviewed annual achievements and discussed the development of next year corporate strategy in February 2023.
-Further, reports from the CEO and Chief Financial Officer (the "CFO") ("CEO and CFO Report") are submitted and presented to the Board in quarterly Board meetings to monitor and evaluate the progress of critical strategic initiatives and the quarterly performance of Lenovo.
+To ensure the alignment of Lenovo's culture, vision, mission, values and strategy, regular Board meeting is held every quarter.
+In FY2023/24, the Board reviewed the annual achievements and discussed the next year Corporate Strategy in February 2024.
+Further, reports from the CEO and the Chief Financial Officer (the "CFO") ("CEO and CFO Report") are submitted and presented to the Board in quarterly Board meetings to monitor and evaluate the progress of critical strategic initiatives and quarterly performance of Lenovo.

-For more information about Lenovo's culture and the 3S Strategy with strategic achievements during FY2022/23, please refer to Lenovo's "Explore Career Opportunities" website, the "Chairman & CEO statement" and "Management's discussion & analysis" sections of this annual report respectively.
+For more information about Lenovo's culture and the 3S Strategy with strategic achievements during FY2023/24, please refer to Lenovo's "Explore Career Opportunities" website, the "Chairman & CEO statement" and "Management's discussion & analysis" sections of this annual report respectively.